-Blighted Baltimore homes are razed, along with some memories
+Blighted Baltimore Homes Are Razed, Along With Some Memories

 Sitting on a crumbling stoop on Herbert Street in West Baltimore, Salim Sadiki could almost see his childhood playing out before him: A peach tree stood in front of that house, and he and his friends would sneak over the fence and snatch the ripe fruit from its branches.
-Once, the owner caught the boys, ...
-Complete access to news articles on this website is available to Daily Record subscribers who are logged in.
+Once, the owner caught the boys, and Sadiki fell scrambling back over the fence.

 Add your comments below